 Issues and Campaigns

-Audubon Society of Greater Denver and the Sierra Club are teaming up to present the Legislative Forum every February as the legislative session begins.
+Audubon of Greater Denver and the Sierra Club Denver Metro Network are teaming up for another great session on “Getting Green Laws” February 24, 2018 as the legislative session begins.
 Come meet other activists and learn about the hot environmental topics in this year’s State legislature.
+Register Now!

 Arctic National Wildlife Refuge

 Colorado’s skies and waters are often filled with bird species that breed in the Arctic.
 These species provide a direct and living connection between our state and the Arctic, including Alaska’s Arctic National Wildlife Refuge.

 The Arctic Refuge contains some of the most abundant and diverse wildlife across the entire Arctic, and the coastal plain is its biological heart.
 The 1.5 million acre region hosts nearly 200 species of birds.
 Some of these species pass through Colorado migrating to or from the Arctic, while others spend the entire non-breeding season in our state.

 Learn more about this threat to bird populations and how you can help protect birds in your backyard and at your office.

 The life and times of an outdoor cat and its impact on bird life.
 Watch a video and read about what happens when cats are allowed to run free or become feral.

 Of the 588 North American bird species Audubon studied, more than half are likely to be in trouble.
 Learn more about what you can do to help birds in your neighborhood.